yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 :::

 **Return Value**
-List all time off types integration node returns value of array type, use array variable as an output variable.
+List all time off types integration node returns the value of array type, use array variable as an output variable.

 ### 1.4 List all time off requests